codurance/site/src/_posts/2020-02-20-remote-pairing-a-true-story.md

 -   Get a comfortable headset for your team, avoid microphones that capture too much environmental noise.

--   There are dozens of tools available, but stick to a video conferencing tool that allows only one person at a time share their screen.
+-   There are dozens of tools available but stick to a video conferencing tool that allows only one person at a timeshare their screen.
 We want one driver at a time.

 -   Ask questions and be prepared to explain keep your pair engaged